gromacs/releng/docs/jenkins-config.rst

   Used for regression test packaging builds to get a uniform enough environment. windows
-  Should not be currently used, but has been used to restrict Unix-specific things in workflows to not run on Windows agents.
+  Should not be currently used, but has been used to restrict Unix-specific things in pipelines to not run on Windows agents.

 In other cases, agents are explicitly assigned to a node.
 Multi-configuration builds are currently assigned to nodes based on information in